One Health Model: Background

 The origins of the One Health Model dates as far back as 1821, with the first links between human and animal diseases being recognized by Rudolf Virchow.
 Virchow noticed links between human and animal disease, coining the term "zoonosis."
 The major connection Virchow made was between Trichinella spiralis in swine and human infections.
 It was over a century later before the ideas laid out by Virchow were integrated into a single health model connecting human health with animal health.

 In 1964, Dr. Calvin Schwabe, a former member of World Health Organization (WHO) and the founding chair of Department of Epidemiology and Preventive Medicine at the Veterinary School at the University of California Davis, called for a "One Medicine" model emphasizing the need for collaboration between human and wildlife pathologists as a means of controlling and even preventing disease spread.
+This model sought to bridge the gap between human health and animal health, advocating for a more integrated approach to preventing and controlling diseases that impact both humans and animals."
 It would be another four decades before the One Health became a reality with the 12 Manhattan Principles, where human and animal pathologists called for "One Health, One World."

 The One Health Model has gained momentum in recent years due to the discovery of the multiple interconnections that exist between animal and human disease.
 Recent estimates place zoonotic diseases as the source 60% of total human pathogens, and 75% of emerging human pathogens.

+Greater awareness of food safety concerns has also prompted further support of the One Health Model.
+More than 60 percent of pathogens globally originate from the environment.
+In Canada over 10 million illnesses per year are food-borne.
+This is expected to have an economic impact on the country, costing $3.7 billion yearly.
+These illnesses highlight the need for a 'One Health' approach that addresses public health concerns and reduces the economic costs associated with disease outbreaks.
+The One Health Model can significantly minimize these costs and improve health outcomes by promoting early intervention and collaboration across sectors.The One Health Model has been introduced as a method to encourage intervention as early as possible, which has previously been overlooked but remains impactful to many economies.

 Applying the One Health Model

 The One Health Model can constantly be applied with human and animal interactions.
 One of the main situations where One Health can be applied is with canine and feline obesity being linked to their owners and their own obesity.
 Obesity in canines and felines is not good for them nor is it good for humans.
 The obesity of humans and their animals can result in many health problems such as diabetes mellitus, osteoarthritis, and many others.
-In some cases if the obesity of the pet is too bad the pet may be removed from its owner and put up for adoption.
 The only solution for this issue is to encourage owners to have a healthy lifestyle for both them and their animals.
 Zoonotic Diseases is another situation that the One Health model can be applied to.
 This is talked about more in the Zoonotic Disease section.